 My current research interests include therapist behaviors in large usual-care settings and how to effectively administer mental health services in schools.
 I also currently do clinical work at UH’s Center for Cognitive Behavior Therapy, Child Division, and Waianae Coast Comprehensive Mental Health Center.
 My personal interests include my wife, guitars, beer, and slow-cooked meats.

-Charles W. Mueller is accepting applications for a clinical studies position in 2017.
+Charles W. Mueller will be accepting applications for prospective child clinical students this fall.

 Henri-Lee Stalk, M.A., J.D.